Student Academic Consulting Center (SACC)

 Q. Do I need to make an appointment?

 Although we sometimes have tutoring available on a drop-in basis, we strongly encourage students to schedule a tutoring appointment.
-Please see the Tutorial Services page.
+Please go to AdvisorTrac to schedule your appointment.

 Q. How long is a tutoring session?

 All tutoring sessions are 50 minutes long.

 Q. How often may I meet with a tutor?

 There are two ways to meet with a tutor, by appointment and on a walk-in basis.
 Students are strongly encouraged to schedule appointments online up to seven days in advance.
 Per course, you may schedule a maximum of 2 appointments per day and 6 appointments per week.
 There is no limit to the number of walk-in sessions you can have.
 However, walk-in sessions are difficult to get.
 Whenever possible, schedule appointments in advance.
 Walk-ins are seated on a first-come, first-served basis.
 Please ask at the desk.

 Q. Will my professor know that I have come for tutoring?